JL-14/winter-survival/README.md

 The Winter Survival Exercise is a Python-based programme based on a groupwork exercise normally used for team-building.
 It involves a scenario where surviviors of a plane crash in Northern Canada have to prioritise a set of items in order of importance for their survival.
 The Winter Survival Exercise is a one-person adaptation of the groupwork exercise, where the user, as a lone survivor, has to choose five items from a list of twelve according to how important they consider them for their survival.

 Initially developed by a US Army survival expert, the items have been ranked by the expert.
-The aim of the exercise is to choose items that match the expert's choices, and the game is scored by how differently the user prioritises items compared with the expert.
-After the user has chosen their items they can choose to see the expert's evaluation of the usefulness of the items they chose.
+The aim of the exercise is to choose items that match the choices of the expert, and the game is scored by how differently the user prioritises items compared with the expert.
+After the user has chosen their items they can choose to see the evaluation the expert made of the usefulness of their choices.

-As in all aspects of survival, the expert's items are not the be-all and end-all, as in a real-world situation the user's ability to use the items and other decisions made by the user would have a major impact on their ability to survive.
-But nonetheless, the expert's rankings are indicative of the priorities that would provide the best odds of survival.
+As in all aspects of survival, the items chosen by the expert are not the be-all and end-all, as in a real-world situation the ability of the user to effectively use the items, and other decisions made by the user would have a major impact on their ability to survive.
+But nonetheless, the rankings of the expert are indicative of the priorities that would provide the best odds of survival.

-The Winter Survival Exercise is designed to be educational, teaching the user about prioritisation in a cold-weather survival scenario, testing the user's knowledge of survival and the science behind the items' usefulness, and also to be fun to do!
+The Winter Survival Exercise is designed to be educational, teaching the user about prioritisation in a cold-weather survival scenario, testing the knowledge of the user of survival and the science behind the usefulness of the items.
+It should also be fun to do!

 Whilst the current game is focused on the winter survival scenario, its format and code lend themselves to being expanded and changed to cover different scenarios, as well as to adding further interactive content through a day-by-day decision log.